MetaMask/nft-tickets-workshop/README.md

 **Complete this step immediately**

-Ensure preququistes listed above are all installed (NodeJS, MetaMask Extension, Truffle, VS Code Plugins)
+Ensure prerequisites listed above are all installed (NodeJS, MetaMask Extension, Truffle, VS Code Plugins)

-We used Create React App to setup a working React project with some styles and pre-existing components, the rest we will build from scratch.
+We used Create React App to set up a working React project with some styles and pre-existing components; the rest we will build from scratch.
 Follow this README from the following link: [NFT Tickets Workshop README](https://github.com/metamask/nft-tickets-workshop):

 ```bash
 git clone https://github.com/metamask/nft-tickets-workshop && cd nft-tickets-workshop && git checkout start && npm i
 ```

-Checkout `start` branch, install depenedencies and test that the client app works from it's starting point:
+Checkout `start` branch, install dependencies, and test that the client app works from its starting point:

 ```bash
 git checkout start && npm i
 ```

-This is will install the follwoing packages we have already included:
+This will install the following packages we have already included:
 `ethers polished styled-components use-immer ncp dotenv @openzeppelin/contracts base64-sol ncp truffle-contract-size`

 Run `npm start` and ensure that you get a standard React Projects with no errors in the terminal or in the browser console.
-You should see a fairly blank aplication and no errors in the console.
+You should see a fairly blank application and no errors in the console.

 ![](./assets-readme/start-app-preview-01.png)